pdjr-n2k/ROM106/README.md

 ## Hardware design

-Each output channel drives a latching SPDT relay which presents zero-volt CO, NC and NO connections through an externally accessible terminal block.
+Each output channel drives a latching SPDT relay which presents zero-volt CO, NC and NO connections through a PCB mounted terminal block.
 Each relay is rated for switching 220VAC/5A, 30VDC5A.
 The real-time state of each output channel is indicated by LED.

-The CAN/NMEA bus connection is designed to support an NMEA 2000 compatible M12 5-pin nale circular connector, but other connector types can be substituted.
+The module's CAN/NMEA bus connection is designed to support an NMEA 2000 compatible M12 5-pin nale circular connector, but other connector types can be substituted.

 A DIL switch allows a 120 Ohm resistor to be connected across the